Modeling Incomplete Conformality during Atomic Layer Deposition in High Aspect Ratio Structures: Methods

 The methodology presented in Section~\ref{ssec:knudsenlangmuir} is limited to calculating $\theta(\vec{r})$.
 However, it is not straightforward to map $\theta(\vec{r})$ into $V(\vec{r})$.
 Growth rates can be calculated cycle-by-cycle by evolving the surface by the molecular layer thickness~\cite{filipovic2019modeling}, however, this imposes a performance penalty since the grid resolution must be small enough to capture the individual molecular layer and $\theta(\vec{r})$ must be calculated $N_\mathrm{cycles}$ times.
 This calculation repeats even though the geometry changes minimally between sequential cycles.

-In order to capture a realistic ALD process with hundreds or thousands of cycles, a more efficient approach is required, combining multiple cycles into the surface evolution step.
+In order to capture a realistic ALD process with hundreds or thousands of cycles, a more efficient approach is required, bundling multiple cycles into the surface evolution step.
 For this, we introduce an artificial time $t^* = N_\mathrm{cycles}/C$ where $C$ is a numerical constant.
-In essence, the time unit in our equation are multiples of ALD cycles and the velocity field becomes
+It is important to note that $t^*$ is unrelated to $t_p$, since the latter is only required for the calculation of $\theta(\vec{r})$.
+In essence, to maintain unit consistency with \ref{eq:levelset}, the time variable $t^*$ represents a bundle of multiple ALD cycles.
+Thus, the velocity field becomes

 The constant $C$ can be chosen by considering the involved number of cycles such that $t^* \approx 1$.
-In the involved level-set based topography simulators, the velocity field is assumed to be constant during the entire advection step, which is limited to one grid spacing at most~\cite{sethian1999level}.
-Thus, for \eqref{eq:velocity} to be physically meaningful, the grid size must be small enough such that the variations in the geometry do not significantly impact $\theta(\vec{r})$, since the value of $d$ is updated after each advection step.
+In fact, the choice of $C$ plays a limited role in the determination of the bundling.
+Instead, in the involved level-set based topography simulators, $V(\vec{r})$ is assumed to be constant during each time step $\Delta t$ of the solution of \eqref{eq:levelset}.
+According to the Courant-Friedrichs-Lewy (CFL) condition~\cite{sethian1999level}, the time step is limited to allow an evolution of at most one grid spacing $\Delta x$, i.e., $\Delta t < \Delta x/\max{|V(\vec{r})|}$.
+After each time step, the geometrical inputs of \eqref{eq:diffusion}, namely $d$ and $L$, are updated.
+Thus, for \eqref{eq:velocity} to be physically meaningful, $\Delta x$ must be small enough such that the a change in the geometry of its magnitude does not significantly impact $\theta(\vec{r})$.